Swedish Meatballs with Sour Cream Sauce

 Step eight

-Add chicken broth, Worcestershire sauce, garlic powder, onion powder, nutmeg, salt and parsley.
-Stand there and whisk the mixture until it thickens a little.
-(2) If you want more detailed photos of how to make the sauce, go here.
+Add chicken broth, Worcestershire sauce, garlic powder, onion powder, nutmeg, salt, and dried parsley.
+Whisk the mixture until it thickens a little.
+(D) If you want more detailed photos of how to make the sauce, go here.

 Step nine